 5. Planting day with volunteers

-The LLT Program was created in response to recent research demonstrating that not only does Louisville have one of the fastest rising heat indices in the USA, but also has a significantly lower level of tree coverage compared to similar cities.
+The LLT Program was created in response to the declining number of urban trees within our urban core, and the increased interests of residents to organized themselves to address this concern.
 Urban tree mortality from invasive pests, storm damage, lack of citizen forestry skills and the absence of a developed city plan has contributed to higher pollution levels, poor storm water management, and barren urban landscapes.
 LLT organizes tree planting events in neighborhoods near the urban core, where large trees can have the biggest impact as they cool streets by providing shade, purify our air, beautify our streets, and absorb and purify storm water.
 We also know that trees planted on residential properties can reduce utility bills and raise the value of property, particularly important with low-income neighborhoods that have less canopy development.
 We believe that informing and working in solidarity with neighborhoods and community members so that we can have a deeper impact on sustaining planted trees.